Interview with Christine Gross Jundt (CJ)

 CJ: I live in [Erfish A3], North Dakota.

 BD: And where were you born?

-CJ: I was born in the family farm home, ten miles
+CJ: I was born in the family farm home, ten miles south of Rugby.

 BD: And how big of family did you have?

 CJ: I had three brothers and two sisters.